gordonbrander/Classic/README.markdown

     var myComposer = new Composer();

-Mix in objects are merged. and the last mentioned property wins, as you might expect.
+Mix in objects are merged and the last mentioned property wins, as you might expect.

 Want to do both?
 Go for it.
 The first property may optionally be a